lilo-san/cha-documentation/README.md

 ## High Resolution Images
 - Find high resolution images of the device and PCB [here](images-hd).

-## Officialy Compatible Software
+## Officially Compatible Software
 The next software can be downloaded and directly written to EMMC.

 - [OEM operating system 1.6](https://archive.org/download/capcom-home-arcade-oem-16.img/capcom-home-arcade-oem-16.img.gz)
 - [Batocera](https://batocera.org) open source retro distribution, current development build for the CHA can be found [here](https://www.androidfilehost.com/?fid=14943124697586355886).

 # Special Acknowledgments
 - [CHOKO Group](https://github.com/ChokoGroup).
 They where the first ones to open the CHA development opportunities to a wider audience and put together the package to enable FEL mode.
-They also wrote the first newbee friendly guide to use it.
+They also wrote the first beginner friendly guide to use it.
 - [Batocera Team](https://batocera.org).
 Demetris in particular for taking over the port of Batocera for the CHA and answer many questions.
 - [Koch Media](https://capcomhomearcade.com).
 For creating a good licensed product and supporting its Reddit community.